-Searching for a job and being offered work can take time and with bills piling up, being unemployed is far from ideal.
-The good news is there are ways to make money whilst unemployed, biding you a bit more time to search and land a role suited to your background, experience and career aspirations rather than, out of desperation, taking the first job that’s offered to you.
+The good news is that there are ways to make money whilst unemployed!
+This buys you a bit more time to search and land a role suited to your background.
+There’s no need to panic and grab the first opportunity that comes your way!

 If this situation sounds familiar and you are in desperate need for a quick cash fix as the job search continues, take a look at the following ways to make money when you’re unemployed.

 - Participate in surveys

 - Be a human guinea pig

 - Start your own blog

 - How earning money might affect unemployment benefits

 Selling unwanted items on the likes of eBay and Amazon is a great way to earn some money whilst you’re out of work.
 You need not be a technical whizz or a digital maestro either, as selling on large e-commerce sites is pretty straightforward.